jeremiahmegel/Vernam-Haskell/README.md

 Provide the data either via one of the following flags or stdin:

-	-i  MESSAGE         The data
+	-i  DATA            The data
-	-if MESSAGE_FILE    The filename of a file containing the data
+	-if DATA_FILE       The filename of a file containing the data

 ## Output